wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # To Do:
-Contact link in header is not linking to contact section, presumably because now the #contact id is located in two places

-Burger menu on mobile screens is no longer extending to top of screen

-Fix header/nav styling
-  Dynamic width based on screen width (for both burger menu on small sizes)
-    20vw?
+Why is there a small white line at the top of the screen when you click on the skills section?

-  Change size of "X" close button on burger menu Consider adding image to background of home view under hero Edit text content
+Change size of "X" close button on burger menu

+Consider adding image to background of home view under hero

+Edit text content

 Move thumbnail screenshot above text description in portfolio section?

-Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature On mobile views: modify layout/size of Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
+Decide whether to divide technologies in Skills to "well-used" and "some exposure" or something of that nature

+On mobile views: modify layout/size of Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
 Maybe it doesn't need to be 100vh size, but maybe needs to be 50vh?
+Add footer to it?

 Check accessibility checklist